embeddingBits/EmbeddingBits/README.md

 </div>

 ## About Me
-- A sophomore college student who works in Embedded Systems, OS, VLSI and Systems Programming.
+- A sophomore college student who works in Embedded Systems, VLSI and Low-level systems.
+- I explore and advocte FOSS and also contribute to some of my favourites
-- C, Zig, Verilog enjoyer :)
+- C/C++, Zig, Verilog enjoyer :)
 - [Software and Tech Stack that I like and use](https://embeddingbits.is-a.dev/software)

 # Contact and Links